amusecode/amuse/doc/reference/from_codes_to_data.rst

 Introduction
 ------------

-The framework containts two distinct levels on wich interaction with the codes takes place.
+The framework contains two distinct levels on which interaction with the codes takes place.
 The first level interacts directly with the code and is implemented as a set of functions on a class.
 The second level is built on top of the first level and abstracts the function calls to handling objects and datasets.
 Often multiple function-calls on the first level can be